manoharahk/TizenRT/os/tools/README.txt

  *
  ****************************************************************************/

-This README file addresses the contents of the TinyAra tools/ directory.
+This README file addresses the contents of the TizenRT tools/ directory.

-The tools/ directory contains miscellaneous scripts and host C programs that are necessary parts of the TinyAra build system.
+The tools/ directory contains miscellaneous scripts and host C programs that are necessary parts of the TizenRT build system.
 These files
 include:

 README.txt